nekohalawrence/YSM-Model-Author/README-EN.md

 # 2026-07-23

-- [LuckyPotion](https://space.bilibili.com/1739798750) Thanks to this expert for making public the collection of models for secondary sales developed by the open-source team.
-I might gradually update preview images of various models in the future.
+- [LuckyPotion](https://space.bilibili.com/1739798750) thanks this expert for publicly sharing a collection of author payment models developed by a certain team.
+I may gradually update preview images of various models in the future.
 - Quark Cloud: https://pan.quark.cn/s/77a16d314a11, extraction code: ajVD
 - The model will not be put into the repository for the time being.
 If needed, please download it yourself